They’re here! You’re next!

-In spite of our tortured wrists, in its various official incarnations Space Invaders has pulled in billions in revenue over the years.
-By 1980, there are 360,000 units installed world-wide… a record broken only by the Pac-Man phenomena.
+In spite of our tortured wrists, in its various official incarnations, Space Invaders has pulled in billions in revenue over the years.
+By 1980, there are 360,000 units installed world-wide… a global record broken only by that year’s Pac-Man phenomena.
 And what would a classic arcade game be if it wasn’t the target of a seemingly superfluous modern updating?
 In Space Invader’s case, it comes at the hands of game developer Z-Axis and distributor Activision, releasing their revamped Space Invaders on the Nintendo N64, Sony PlayStation and Windows gaming platforms for Christmas 1999.
 Along with the obligatory graphics enhancement, the new game throws power-ups, multiple weapons and end-level bosses into the mix.

 Sources (Click to view; inert links are kept for historical purposes)

 Creative Computing, “Random Ramblings – The Consumer Electronics Show – Electronic Games and Craziness” by David H. Ahl, pgs.
 16-18, Sep 1980.
 “Space Invaders was introduced in 1978 in Japan by Taito Inc. Within one year there were over 100,000 Space Invaders coin operated games which pulled in over $600 million.
 The Bank of Japan had to triple its production of 100 yen pieces to meet the demand of Space Invaders players.”
 Retrieved from the Internet Archive, Creative Computing collection, Oct 21 2015.